xeroxzen/xeroxzen/README.md

 7. Energy Generation

 ### Hobbies & Interests
-1. Reading (He reads 30 books a year)
+1. Reading ~ I read about 30 books a year
-2. Resume Design (Side hustle)
+2. Resume Design
-3. Story-telling, he also writes poetry when feeling down.
+3. Is analysis a hobby?
+Yeah that's me
 4. Teaching (He is a TA for <a href="https://www.emziniwecode.com/">EmziniWeCode</a>)
-5. Rocket Science (Ask him anything about Falcon 9, Falcon Heavy, Starship, Dragon, New Glen, New Sherpard, Delta IV Heavy) and Space
+5. Rocket Science ~ Ask me anything about Falcon 9, Falcon Heavy, Starship, Dragon, New Glen, New Sherpard, Delta IV Heavy) and Space.
-6. Healthcare and fitness fanatic (Has a BMI of 19.3)
+6. Healthcare and fitness fanatic ~ BMI of 19.3
-7. Hacktivism (Data & Privacy Rights, Climate Change & Environment, Equal Rights)
+7. Hacktivism ~ Data & Privacy Rights, Climate Change & Environment, Equal Rights
 8. Charitable causes & community service
 9. Business & Entrepreneurship (<a href="http://actinafrica.com/">ACT In Africa</a> & Startup Weekend can attest to that)
 10. Fighter Jets notably the Lockheed Martin F-22 Raptor, Lockheed Martin F-35 Lightning II and of course the Russian Sukhoi Su-57
 11. Chess
 12. Sight-seeing
-13. He loves hackathons
+13. I love hackathons
-14. Cycling (He rides a Ricline)
+14. I cycle
+15. I run 5km three days in a week.
-15. Building stuff
+16. Building stuff

 ### Key Competences